JohnLavender474/Mega-2D-Game-Engine/README.md

 ## Architecture

-Simply put, ECS or Entity-Component-System in the case of this project is an architectural pattern that consists of the following parts:
+ECS, or Entity-Component-System, in the case of this project is an architectural pattern that consists of the following parts:
 - Components
 - Entities